TDR-Thomahawk/Integrated-Embedded-Systems/analogue-electronics/chapter-1-transistors.md

 {: .note }
 Depending on the transistor specifications, 0.2 V to 0.5 V is the smallest $V_{ce}$ can be.
-If the transistor is not saturated, $V_{ce}$ will be bigger because then it will be in the linear mode.
+If the transistor is not saturated, $V_{ce}$ will be greater because it is in linear mode.

-So, with the transistor in saturated mode:
+With the transistor in saturated mode:

-1.  $V_{ce}$ will be roundabout 0.2 V to 0.5 V; and
+1.  $V_{ce}$ will be approximately 0.2 V to 0.5 V; and

 2.  the effective $\beta$ will be less than the $\beta$ as specified for the transistor in linear mode.